CardiacModelling/BenNevis/README.md

 In the Terrain 50 data set, the cellsize is always 50 (giving it its name).
 There is a more accurate Terrain 5 set that costs money.

-According to wikipedia, the approximate coordinates for Ben Nevis are 216600, 771200 (which is in the NN17 square).
+According to [Wikipedia](https://en.wikipedia.org/wiki/Ordnance_Survey_National_Grid#Grid_digits), the approximate coordinates for Ben Nevis are 216600, 771200 (which is in the NN17 square).

 An easy way to find places on the grid is with https://britishnationalgrid.uk.
 Another nice map with BNG coordinates is https://explore.osmaps.com.